dd0sxx/sapience/packages/api/src/auction/README.md

 ### 2. Response (auction.ack)

-Confirms receipt of an Auction start and automatically subscribes the maker to a channel for bids for that auctionId.
+Confirms receipt of an Auction start and automatically subscribes the long to a channel for bids for that auctionId.

 ```typescript
 {